Bob Dylan World Tour 1966: Tour

-Finding The Band
+Finding the Band

 As Dylan finished the sessions for his 1965 "Positively 4th Street" single, he wanted to reproduce on-stage the same sound that he had polished in the studio.
 He soon began to gather a backing band with several musicians, such as bassist Harvey Brooks and organist Al Kooper, whom he had played with during the sessions for Highway 61 Revisited.
 However, the bulk of the players came from Ronnie Hawkins' former backing group, Levon and the Hawks.
 They impressed Dylan when he saw them play in Toronto, at the direction of Albert Grossman's staffer, Mary Martin, who told him to visit the group at Le Coq d'Or Tavern, a Yonge Street club.
 (Robbie Robertson recalled that it was the Friar's Tavern, a nearby establishment.)
 An alternate version of the first meeting, put forward by Williamson, suggests that he saw them in a Jersey Shore club.
 Drummer Levon Helm and guitarist Robbie Robertson were quickly invited to join Dylan's backing group.
 After only two shows into the initial tour in North America, Kooper left the band due to stress and safety concerns, and he and Brooks were promptly replaced by the remaining Hawks (bassist Rick Danko, pianist Richard Manuel and organist Garth Hudson).
-Drummer Levon Helm, too, disillusioned by the constantly hostile reception from audiences, jumped ship in November, getting replaced by session drummer Bobby Gregg.
+Drummer Levon Helm, too, disillusioned by the constantly hostile reception from audiences, departed in November and was replaced by session drummer Bobby Gregg.
 Gregg eventually left the band as the tour progressed, and Sandy Konikoff replaced him on drums, who left the tour when Dylan traveled to Australia.
 Former Johnny Rivers drummer Mickey Jones remained with the band throughout the rest of the tour.